 “Whitney” is the second documentary about the life and death of Whitney Houston to come along in a year, and it’s also the second one that’s entrancingly well-done.
 (The first, Nick Broomfield’s “Whitney: Can I Be Me,” was released briefly last fall.)
-Here’s the thing about Whitney Houston: She was so incandescent (the power-belting gospel-pop majesty of her voice, the radiance of her presence) that if you sat through nine documentaries about her, you’d probably experience, each time, what I did during the early scenes of “Whitney” — the hope that somehow, this time, the beautiful enraptured young singer in front of you will find a way to defeat her demons, that they won’t drag her down, that the story will turn out different.
+Here’s the thing about Whitney Houston: She was so incandescent (the power-belting gospel-pop majesty of her voice, the radiance of her presence) that if you sat through nine documentaries about her, you’d probably experience, each time, what I did during the early scenes of “Whitney” — the hope that the beautiful, enraptured young singer in front of you will now, at long last, find a way to defeat her demons, that they won’t drag her down, that somehow, this time, the story will turn out different.

 “Whitney,” like “Can I Be Me,” was made by a major director from outside the U.S. — in this case, Kevin Macdonald, the Scottish filmmaker with several terrific documentaries to his credit, like “Touching the Void” and “Marley,” though he’s also known for making “The Last King of Scotland.”
 In “Whitney,” Macdonald lays out Houston’s story — the light and the darkness — in a classically etched, kinetically edited way.
 He makes superb use of archival footage, tickles us with montages of her heyday (not just Houston but the whole era — the way her songs, in hindsight, tapped into a certain free-floating ’80s jubilance), and interviews her family members and associates.
 The film captures the quality that made Whitney Houston magical, but more than that it puts together the warring sides of her soul.